Horatius Cocles

 Horatius Cocles, a fanciful 1586 engraving by Hendrick Goltzius.

-Publius Horatius Cocles was an officer in the army of the early Roman Republic who famously defended the Pons Sublicius from the invading army of Etruscan King Lars Porsena of Clusium in the late 6th century BC, during the war between Rome and Clusium.
-By defending the narrow end of the bridge, he and his companions were able to hold off the attacking army long enough to allow other Romans to destroy the bridge behind him, blocking the Etruscans' advance and saving the city.
+Publius Horatius Cocles (/hɒˈreɪʃɪəs ˈkəʊkliːz/) was an officer in the army of the early Roman Republic who defended the Pons Sublicius from the invading army of the Etruscan king Lars Porsena of Clusium in the late sixth century BC, during the war between Rome and Clusium.
+By defending the narrow bridge, he and his companions were able to hold off the attacking army long enough to allow other Romans to destroy the bridge behind him, blocking the Etruscans' advance and saving the city.

 Background

 Siege of Rome by the Etruscans under Lars Porsena.
 This animated depiction shows the phases of the battle, including the defense of the bridge by Horatius.

 Horatius was a member of the ancient patrician house of the Horatii, celebrated in legend since the combat between the Horatii and the Curiatii in the time of Tullus Hostilius, the third Roman king.
 He was a nephew of the consul, Marcus Horatius Pulvillus, and is said to have obtained his agnomen, Cocles, meaning "one-eyed", (Note: Varro suggested that "Cocles" was derived from the Latin "oculus"; others have suggested a Greek loan-word, from the same root as "cyclops".) because he lost an eye in the Battle of the Sublician Bridge.
 However, this may be a later elaboration, as the famous statue of Horatius, lame and one-eyed, which was still visible, though heavily weathered, in the time of Pliny the Elder, was probably intended as a depiction of the god Vulcan, and only became identified with Horatius when its original subject was no longer recognizable.

-In 509 BC, King Lars Porsena was at the head of an army that marched on Rome.
-Concentrating his forces on the Etruscan (west) side of the Tiber, Porsena assaulted Janiculum hill and seized it and all its materiel from the terrified Roman guard.
-Porsena left an Etruscan garrison to hold it, then proceeded towards the Pons Sublicius, the only regional bridge across the Tiber.
+In 508 BC, Lars Porsena was at the head of an army that marched on Rome.
+Concentrating his forces on the west bank of the Tiber, Porsena assaulted the Janiculum and seized it and all its materiel from the terrified Roman guard.
+Porsena left an Etruscan garrison to hold it, then proceeded towards the Pons Sublicius, the only bridge across the Tiber.
 The Romans awaited in the Naevian Meadow between Porsena and the bridge.
 The Tarquins commanded the Etruscan left wing facing the Roman troops of Spurius Larcius and Titus Herminius.
-Octavius Mamilius commanded the Etruscan right wing consisting of rebel Latins; they faced Romans under Marcus Valerius Volusus and Titus Lucretius Tricipitinus.
+Octavius Mamilius commanded the Etruscan right wing, consisting of Latins; they faced Romans under Marcus Valerius Volusus and Titus Lucretius Tricipitinus.
 Porsena commanded the center, facing the two Roman consuls.
-Porsena had the Romans outnumbered and intended to intimidate them into retreat.
+Porsena had the Romans outnumbered, and intended to intimidate them into retreat.

-Battle ensued.
-The Etruscan right wing was successful in wounding Valerius and Lucretius, the commanders of the Roman left wing.
-After both were carried off the field, the Romans began to panic and ran for the bridge.
-The enemy pursued.
+In the ensuing battle, the Etruscan right wing was successful, Valerius and Lucretius sustaining wounds and being carried off the field.
+The Romans began to panic and ran for the bridge, pursued by the enemy.